Neural Network Toolbox on TensorFlow

 Speech / NLP:

 It’s Yet Another TF wrapper, but different in: 1.
-Not focus on models. + There are already too many symbolic function wrappers.
-Tensorpack includes only a few common models, and helpful tools such as LinearWrap to simplify large models.
-But you can use any other wrappers within tensorpack, such as sonnet/Keras/slim/tflearn/tensorlayer/….
+It’s not a model wrapper. + There are already too many symbolic function wrappers.
+Tensorpack includes only a few common models, but you can use any other model wrappers within tensorpack, such as sonnet/Keras/slim/tflearn/tensorlayer/….

 - Focus on training speed.

-- Speed comes for free with tensorpack.
-Even on a tiny CNN example, the training runs 1.6x faster than the equivalent Keras code.
+- Speed comes for free with tensorpack – it uses TensorFlow in the correct way.
+On various CNNs, it runs 1.5~1.7x faster than the equivalent Keras code.

-- Data-parallel multi-GPU training is off-the-shelf to use.
+- Data-parallel multi-GPU/distributed training is off-the-shelf to use.
 It is as fast as Google’s official benchmark.

 - Focus on large datasets.

-- It’s painful to read/preprocess data through TF.
-Use DataFlow to load large datasets (e.g. ImageNet) in pure Python with autoparallelization.
+- It’s painful to read/preprocess data through TF. tensorpack helps you load large datasets (e.g. ImageNet) in pure Python with autoparallelization.
+It also naturally works with TF Queues or tf.data.

 - Interface of extensible Callbacks.
 Write a callback to implement